abusquets/exam-guard/README.md

 # TODO:
-- Finish Monitoring UseCases (Add rules)
+- Finish Monitoring UseCases
+  - Add alert via events
 - Use datetime instead of unixtime
 - Add client in React to follow the monitor via websocket